sankalpk/sankalpk/README.md

 About
 ======
-My personal website located at [sankalp221.com][http://www.sankalp221.com/].
+My personal website located at [sankalp221.com](http://www.sankalp221.com/).

 Deployment Process
 =======
-Make any changes in the source directory.
-To run the server locally and test run
+Make changes in the source directory.
+Then run the server locally

     bundle exec middleman

+To deploy

-To compile all files into the build directory run
+    rake build    # Compile all files into the build directory rake publish  # Build and publish to Github Pages

-  rake build

-To publish to github pages run

-  rake publish